 Saving for a down payment may also mean making more money, and for most of us, that means a second job or some kind of side hustle.
 If you’re currently making it on your primary income, then anything you make on the side can go toward that down payment.
 And it can add up fast.

 10. Choose Wisely With an Agent’s Help

-Although not exactly a way to save for a down payment for your Inland Empire house, purchasing wisely is still an aspect of it.
+Although not exactly a way to save for a down payment for your Riverside house, purchasing wisely is still an aspect of it.
 After working and sacrificing to come up with that big down payment, you don’t want to wind up making a bad real estate investment – one that may cost you enormously in the long run.
 And the best way to ensure you purchase wisely is by using an experienced local agent.